matthewlong29/PareAndFlourish_Site/_posts/2017-10-08-its-time-to-say-yes.md

 tags: saying yes, new opportunities, yes to life, tina fey, tina fey bossypants
 ---

-<span class="italicizeText">Start with a 'Yes,' and see where that takes you.</span> - Tina Fey, Bossypants
+*Start with a 'Yes,' and see where that takes you.* - Tina Fey, Bossypants

 Tina Fey knows what she’s talking about.
-We love reading creative nonfiction books like <a href="http://amzn.to/2xoZGnV" target="_blank">Bossypants</a> because we get the opportunity to peer into the lives of those we admire.
+We love reading creative nonfiction books like [Bossypants](http://amzn.to/2xoZGnV) because we get the opportunity to peer into the lives of those we admire.
 They are writing a letter, of sorts, straight to the reader that says this is how I got here.
 You get to pick and choose the advice that applies to your own situation and set your compass accordingly.

-One of our many takeaways from this book was to say <span class="boldText">yes</span> and see where it takes you.
+One of our many takeaways from this book was to say **yes** and see where it takes you.
 You never know what’s waiting on the other side of that response.
 Aren’t you dying to find out?

 We compiled a list of things you should say yes to.
 Let’s see what you think.